 6 | Human-Machine-Interface

-The Interaction with energy data and an energy management system can be very complex and sophisticated.
-We are researching approaches in the field of assisting human-machine-interfaces in order to support the energy management.
+The interaction with energy data and an energy management system can be very complex and sophisticated.
+We conduct research approaches in the field of assisting human-machine-interfaces in order to support the energy management.